 We make every effort to get you to see as much wildlife as possible, though we cannot guarantee any sighting (including the gorillas).

 Western lowland gorillas - there are 2 habituated groups.

-Other mammals - forest duikers, foerst buffalo, harnessed bushbuck, forest elephant, spotted hyena, bongo, red river hog, western sitatunga,
+Other mammals - forest duikers, forest buffalo, harnessed bushbuck, forest elephant, spotted hyena, bongo, red river hog, western sitatunga.

-Birds - African grey parrot, green pigeon, great blue turaco, blue-casuqed wattled hornbill.
+Birds - African grey parrot, green pigeon, great blue turaco, blue-casqued wattled hornbill.

 Your flight lands at Maya Maya international airport in Brazzaville, where a representative is waiting to welcome you to Congo and drive you the short distance to the Radisson Blu M'Bamou Palace Hotel.
 Nothing has been arranged for the rest of the day, so your time is your own to relax after your journey and enjoy the facilities of the hotel, which include an outdoor pool, a gym and 3 restaurants.
 Sitting on the terrace or in the gardens you can take in views of downtown Brazzaville, the Congo River and Kinshasha on the other bank, as you look forward to the safari in the days to come.
 Dinner on own account.